Items such as symlinks and junctions are backed up, and can therefore be restored, if they are included in the backup selection.

 These are files encrypted by the operating system and are only restored in unencrypted form.

-- To prevent these files from being skipped during a backup, the backup client service must run as the same user that encrypted the files.
+- To prevent these files from being skipped during a backup, the Agent service must run as the same user that encrypted the files.
 See Article 418 on how to change service permissions.

-- Once backed up, these files can be restored regardless of which user the backup client service is running as.
+- Once backed up, these files can be restored regardless of which user the Agent service is running as.

 Simple sparse files